 Are gems ready for rails 4?

-Next step is to check out ready4rails4, this site allow you to upload your Gemfile and check if your app is fully ready for Rails 4.
-Of course, you may not find your gems statusesor even gems.
-It’s okay, you should check out repos of these gems (the easiest way is to find in on rubygems) and then search in Readme, History/Changes or issues for any mentions of Rails 4.
+Next step is checking out ready4rails4, this site allows you to upload your Gemfile and check if your app is fully ready for Rails 4.
+Of course, you may not find your gems statuses or even gems.
+It’s okay, you should check out repos of these gems (the easiest way is to find them via rubygems) and then search a Readme, History/Changes or issues for any mentions of Rails 4.
 If you don’t find anything, then you should just create an issue and ask about Rails 4 support.
 Actually, if gem is supported by an author, then it may have support for Rails 4.
 If repo is abandoned for a long time then you should probably search for forks or alternatives via ruby-toolbox or create your own fork.

 If you found any data about Rails 4’s support for your gem/gems then you should definitely post your discover on ready4rails4, it’ll help other people a lot!

-All these steps can take a long time, because you may have a lot gems with unknown or even “not ready” statuses so you’ll do a long research.
-But i’m absolutely sure that you must do these preparation steps, because it’ll really help you a lot during the actual rails 4 upgrade.
+All these steps can take a long time, because you may have a lot of gems with unknown or even “not ready” statuses so you’ll do a long research.
+But i’m absolutely sure that you must do these preparations, because it’ll really help you a lot during the actual rails 4 upgrade.

 Actual bump of rails